senacor/Tutorials-Microservices/hints/stage-02/README.md

 and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD plugin?

-Press y|Y for Yes, any other key for No: a
+Press y|Y for Yes, any other key for No: n
 Using existing password for root.
 Change the password for root ? ((Press y|Y for Yes, any other key for No) : n